HAS HEATH SHULER FINALLY FOUND HIS CALLING?

-As a starter for the Saints during the 1997-98 season, Shuler had a 4-5 record but an abysmal efficiency rating of 46.6.
-The team’s record is shocking given that he threw seven times more interceptions than touchdowns that year (14 INTs versus 2 TDs).
+As a starter for the Saints during the 1997-98 season, Shuler had a 4-5 record but an abysmal quarterback rating of 46.6.
+The team’s record was shocking given that he threw seven times more interceptions than touchdowns that year (14 INTs versus 2 TDs).
 Apparently, the Saints’ defense kept them in those games.

 HEATH SHULER – THE QUARTERBACK (FIRST CAREER)